How do you sell your primary residence tax-free?

 This guide explains in detail the criteria to be met, the exceptions and the tax specificities associated with the Selling your main residence without tax.

 Selling your home while benefiting from tax exemption requires meeting several conditions.
-TEATax Administration Ensure that the property sold corresponds to the Main residence of the owner.
+THEtax administration Ensure that the property sold corresponds to the main residence of the owner.
 Here are the criteria to be met.

-If you leave your home before the sale, you keep the exemption provided that the Put Up for Sale intervenes in a Normal Delay.
-In general, this deadline is set at One year, but it can be extended into certain exceptional situations, such as a slowed real estate market.
+If you leave your home before the sale, you keep the exemption provided that the put up for sale intervenes in a normal delay.
+In general, this deadline is set at One year, but it can be extended in certain exceptional situations, such as a slowed real estate market.
 In some cases, especially if the property is put on sale immediately after the owner moves out, the deadline may be more flexible.

 2. Immediate and necessary dependencies